Last update: November 20, 2024

 Dosages vary, but often range from 600-1,200 mg of aged garlic extract per day.
 Side effects may include bad breath, digestive upset, or increased bleeding risk.

-4. Beetroot Juice
+4. Beetroot juice

 Beetroot juice is high in nitrates, which can be converted to nitric oxide in your body.
 Nitric oxide helps dilate blood vessels, potentially lowering blood pressure.